SnootyMonkey/Falkland-CMS/README.md

 Like its inspiration, [Omeka](http://omeka.org/about/), Falkland CMS sits at the intersection between a traditional Web CMS, a Digital Collection Management system, and a Museum Exhibit Management system.

-It is ideal for:

-* digital collections repository
-* online museum exihibits
-* online presentation of library collections

 Falklands CMS is for collecting and curating, not authoring.
-While Falkland CMS supports authoring of new content, this new content is really intended to provide context for the presentation and exhibition of collected resources.
+While Falkland CMS supports authoring of new content, this new content is intended to provide context for the presentation and exhibition of collected resources.
 Falkland CMS is not intended as a WCMS for a huge corpus of brand new content.
 You wouldn't run a daily newspaper with Falklankds CMS.
 Its primary role is to point to existing content, either content on the web, or content collected into Falklands CMS.

+Ideal uses:

+* a repository of digital collections
+* online presentation of library collections
+* online museum exihibits

 ### Who is this for?